 Medicare enrollment in Vermont

-Nationwide, more than 60 million people are enrolled in Medicare, which amounts to a little more than 18 percent of the total US population enrolled in Medicare.
-But 144,687 Vermont residents — about 23 percent of the state’s population — were covered by Medicare as of late 2018.
+Nationwide, nearly 62 million people are enrolled in Medicare, which amounts to about 18.7 percent of the total US population enrolled in Medicare.
+But 148,537 Vermont residents — well over 23 percent of the state’s population — were covered by Medicare as of late 2019.
 Vermont’s median age is the second-highest in the nation, so it makes sense that the state has a higher-than-average share of its residents enrolled in Medicare.